Katherine Mooney

 James P. Jones Professor of History

-Katherine Mooney is interested in the cultural history of inequality in the United States--how it is imagined and made into political and legal discourse, how it plays out in people's daily lives.
+Katherine Mooney is interested in the cultural history of citizenship in the United States--how it is imagined and made into political and legal discourse, how it plays out in people's daily lives.
 She primarily works on the history of slavery and its legacies.
-Her book, Race Horse Men, examines the generations of black men who worked with Thoroughbred horses from the colonial period to the 1920s.
-She is presently at work on two new projects, a biography of one of the first African-American sports heroes, Isaac Murphy, and a project about ideas of gender and how they map onto animals in the United States.
+Her first book, Race Horse Men, examines the generations of Black men who worked with Thoroughbred horses from the colonial period to the 1920s.
+Her most recent book, Isaac Murphy, tells the story of Reconstruction and Redemption through the life of one of America's first superstar Black athletes.

 Publications: